 - Visit the Oxford Owl website. https://www.oxfordowl.co.uk/ Click on the My Class Login section

-Use the following details to log in to the newly created beech class section.
+Use the following details to log in to the newly created Willow Class section.

 Click on the ‘My Bookshelf’ section and select reading books that are right for you.
 Use the ‘Age Groups’ section to help narrow down the search.

-- When completing guided or supported reading of an age appropriate text, focus on analytical questioning.
+- All children should read an age appropriate text for a minimum of 20 minutes per day.
+This can be a reading book or sharing a picture book with an adult.
+When completing guided or supported reading of an age appropriate text, focus on analytical questioning.
 Use the analytical section of this questioning tool to generate questions that challenge your child to analyse what has happened in the story.